CloudCannon/base-jekyll-template/_posts/2018-10-31-unlocking-vocabulary.md

 ![Vocabulary Lesson Breakdown](/images/vocab-lesson-breakdown.jpg)

 Take a look.
-In your own vocabulary Lessons, you should already know all of the kanji listed in the breakdown!
+In your own vocabulary Lessons, you should already know all of the kanji listed in the breakdown (otherwise, it wouldn't have unlocked)!

 ### Vocabulary Meaning